AutodeskGames/stingray-docs/source/stingray_help/deploying/platform_support.md

 ## iOS Version Compatibility

-The Stingray engine only supports iOS devices running **iOS 9**.
+The Stingray engine only supports iOS devices running **iOS SR_DOC_IOS_VERSION**.

 ## Requirements for Running the Stingray iOS Packaging Server

-In order to package games from Windows you need to run the Stingray iOS package server on a Mac device with *Mac OS X 10.10 (Yosemite)* and *Xcode 7*.
+In order to package games from Windows you need to run the Stingray iOS package server on a Mac device with *Mac OS X SR_DOC_MACOS_VERSION* and *Xcode SR_DOC_XCODE_VERSION*.
 Please download these from <https://developer.apple.com/downloads>.
 We recommend you disable auto update on your Apple development machine. <!-- If you already have a newer version of Xcode installed (Xcode 7), you can simply delete that from your application folder and copy the one you have downloaded from the Apple website there. -->

 ## Android Device Compatibility